-This section is aimed at providing guidance to MMOs and PAM Operators (hereafter the ‘mitigation team’) on their conduct during offshore operations.
-It is also aimed at providing guidance to MMO/PAM providers and Clients regarding the personnel they hire.
+This section is aimed at providing guidance to MMOs and PAM Operators (hereafter referred to as the ‘mitigation team’) on their conduct during offshore operations.
+It is also aimed at providing guidance to MMO/PAM providers and Clients regarding the representatives they contract to fulfill these roles.

 Knowledge of Regulatory Requirements

-The mitigation team has a duty to ensure they are familiar with all documentation outlining mitigation procedures (including regulatory guidelines and/or those conditions specified in project approvals and permits) prior to the project start.
-They should ensure they always have this documentation to hand and consult it regularly.
-On arrival at the platform or at the start up meeting, the mitigation team should provide a short summary of the mitigation requirements to the key personnel on the platform.
-They should be able to answer questions quickly and confidently about the mitigation procedures without having to refer back to the documentation.
+The mitigation team has a duty to ensure they are familiar with all documentation outlining mitigation procedures (including regulatory guidelines specific to the survey area but also the project specific conditions outlined in project licenses and permits) prior to the project commencing.
+They should ensure that they have a thorough understanding of this documentation and always have it to hand to provide advice to the client / contractors when required.
+On arrival on the platform/ vessel or during the start up meeting, the mitigation team should provide a detailed summary of the mitigation requirements to key project personnel but also ensure that all operational contractors are aware of the expectations.
+They should be able to answer questions confidently about the mitigation procedures in place and also have an understanding of the rationale for the procedures.
+Producing and presenting a very brief summary of procedures which also highlights the recommended lines of communication to each department onboard is often a useful means of making project documentation more digestible in the field.

-The mitigation team should always ensure they will be on time for their watches.
-They should perform their observation and monitoring duties to the best of their abilities.
-At all times during their watches they should remain diligent.
+The mitigation team should always ensure they will be on time for their watches and build a good relationship with the operations team so you are given plenty of warning to commence watches and prevent delays.
+They should perform their observation and monitoring duties to the best of their abilities and remain diligent throughout the duration of the watch.
+Leading by example in this regard tends to encourage muchgreater cooperation with the operational contractors.
 MMOs should have professional binoculars (good light gathering ability, waterproof, suitable magnification for scanning at sea, wide field of view and range estimation ability is recommended) which they should use to scan the mitigation zone, and adjacent waters, regularly.
 It is the MMO’s responsibility to ensure that they are aware of any specific requirements with regard to what type of binoculars are required for the country they are working in (for example, some countries require the use of reticulated binoculars).
-Data recording should be prompt and observations resumed as soon as possible.
+Data recording should be prompt and efficient allowing for observations to be resumed as soon as possible with minimal disruption.
 PAM Operators should remain at their station and remain wholly focused on monitoring PAM software and listening to acoustic signals.
+Take breaks to minimize fatigue but time these breaks around operations wherever possible and where available, seek cover whilst you are away from your observation platform or workstation.

 Recording Data and Species Identification

-The mitigation team should be diligent in the recording of data.
+The mitigation team should be diligent in the recording of data and make sure data is checked on a regular basis.
 All entries should be as accurate as possible and without subjectivity.
 They should have appropriate identification books/cameras if applicable to aid them with species determination.
-The MMOA emphasises that species identifications should never be guessed at - this practice does not benefit anyone and renders the data unreliable and unfit for data analysis.
-The lowest definite category of identification should be adopted as the formally reported species identification at all times.
-In other words ‘definite dolphin species’ is more appropriate than ‘possible bottlenose dolphin’, although the latter can also be noted in the Comments column.
-The MMOA stresses that no pressure should be placed on the mitigation team to always make a positive species identification.
+The MMOA emphasises that species identifications should never be guessed and personnel are encouraged to raise identification to a higher taxonomic level where confidence in species is not high.
+Assuming species identification is considered bad practice, reduces the reliability of the dataset and may render it unfit for data analysis.
+The lowest definite category of identification should be adopted as the formally reported speciesidentification at all times.
+In other words ‘definite dolphin species’ is more appropriate than ‘possible bottlenose dolphin’, although the latter can also be noted in a comments section of the reporting forms.
+The MMOA stresses that no pressure should be placed on the mitigation team to make a positive species identification.
 On the contrary, this is often not possible due to the nature of marine fauna and the often challenging viewing conditions at sea.

 Accurate Range Determination